assafelovic/gpt-researcher/README.md

 ```

 - **By default, we use [OpenAI GPT](https://platform.openai.com/docs/guides/gpt), but you can use any other LLM model (including open sources)** supported by [Langchain Adapter](https://python.langchain.com/docs/guides/adapters/openai), simply change the llm model and provider in config/config.py.
 Follow [this guide](https://python.langchain.com/docs/integrations/llms/) to learn how to integrate LLMs with Langchain.
-- **By default, we use [Tavily Search API](https://app.tavily.com) (optimized for LLM search), but you can also revert to DuckDuckGo, GoogleAPI or GoogleSerpAPI by changing the search provider in config/config.py to `"duckduckgo"`, `"googleAPI"`, or `"googleSerp"`.
+- **By default, we use [Tavily Search API](https://app.tavily.com) (optimized for LLM search), but you can also revert to DuckDuckGo, GoogleAPI or GoogleSerpAPI by changing the search provider in config/config.py to `"duckduckgo"`, `"googleAPI"`, `"googleSerp"`, or `"searx"`.
 Then add the following accordingly**

 ```bash
 $ export SERP_API_KEY={Your GoogleSerp API Key here}